-STUDENT ASSAULT OR BATTERY
+4.21-STUDENT ASSAULT OR BATTERY

-A student shall not threaten, physically abuse, or attempt to physically abuse, or behave in such a way as to be perceived to threaten bodily harm to any other person (student, school employee, or school visitor).
-Any gestures, vulgar, abusive or insulting language, taunting, threatening, harassing, or intimidating remarks by a student toward another person that threatens their well-being is strictly forbidden.
+A student shall not threaten, physically abuse, of attempt to physically abuse, or behave in such a way as to be perceived to threaten bodily harm to any other person (student, school employee, or school visitor).
+Any gestures; vulgar, abusive, or insulting language; taunting, threatening, harassing, or intimidating remarks by a student toward another person that threatens their well-being is strictly forbidden.
 This includes, but is not limited to, fighting, racial, ethnic, religious, or sexual slurs.

-Furthermore, it is unlawful, during regular school hours, and in a place where a public school employee is required to be in the course of his or her duties, for any person to address a public school employee using language which, in its common understanding, is calculated to: a) cause a breach of the peace; b) materially and substantially interfere with the operation of the school; c) arouse the person to whom it is addressed to anger, to the extent likely to cause imminent retaliation.
-Students guilty of such an offense may be subject to legal proceedings in addition to student disciplinary measures.
+Furthermore, it is unlawful, during regular school hours, and in a place where a public school employee is required to be in the course of his or her duties, for any person to address a public school employee using language which, in its common acceptation, is calculated to:

+- a.
+Cause a breach of the peace; - b.
+Materially and substantially interfere with the operation of the school; or - Arouse the person to whom it is addressed to anger, to the extent likely to cause imminent retaliation.

+Students guilty of such an offense may be subject to legal proceedings in addition to any student disciplinary measures.